 Please do get in touch if you have any further queries.

-Momentum is a mentoring and work experience scheme designed to assist the students of the Wellington Academy achieve their aspirations.
+Talent Tap is a mentoring and work experience scheme designed to assist the students of the Wellington Academy achieve their aspirations.

 The scheme has been running for nearly 7 years and was formed by two Old Wellingtonians, Nick Cowley and Rupert Taylor.
 The aim of the scheme is to mentor, and provide work experience, for a select group of Academy leavers.
 The Academy now has a track record in producing talented and qualified leaders, however students do not always have the links to high end work experience opportunities.
 The idea of the scheme is to offer access to, and financial support, for, work experience.
 The simple reality is that many careers can only be accessed if the applicant can show work experience on his/her CV.
 There is however a significant inherent un-fairness in this system – namely that work experience is generally unpaid and as such it is only students who can afford to spend weeks at a time working for free that can afford to gain the experience.
 The scheme therefore exists to provide the contacts required to access work experience opportunities, as well as the financial support needed whilst the students gain that experience.

-Momentum is now a fully funded programme offering work experience packages to Academy students over the summer that they finish their A Levels, and ongoing support in the years after, as most of them progress through University.
+Talent Tap is now a fully funded programme offering work experience packages to Academy students over the summer that they finish their A Levels, and ongoing support in the years after, as most of them progress through University.

 The programme has so far included work experience opportunities at companies such as; OK!
 Magazine, M&C Saatchi, Rathbones, The Mirror, The Telegraph, Fever Tree, SystemiQ, Ivaldi, Actorum, Coode Associates, Evening Standard, Freuds, the Budding Entrepreneur Magazine and Red Lion Court Barristers.